-- In a connect-equation the primitive components of the two connectors must have the same primitive types, and flow-variables may only connect to other flow-variables, causal variables (input/output) only to causal variables (input/output). - A connection set of causal variables (input/output) may at most contain one inside output connector or one public outside input connector. [i.e., a connection set may at most contain one source of a signal.] - At least one of the following must hold for a connection set containing causal variables: (1) the model or block is partial, (2) the connection set includes variables from an outside public expandable connector, (3) the set contains protected outside connectors, (4) it contains one inside output connector, or (5) one public outside input connector, or (6) the set is comprised solely of an inside input connector that is not part of an expandable connector. [i.e., a connection set must - unless the model or block is partial - contain one source of a signal (the last items covers the case where connector of the block is left unconnected and the source given textually).]
+- In a connect-equation the primitive components of the two connectors must have the same primitive types, and flow-variables may only connect to other flow-variables, causal variables (input/output) only to causal variables (input/output). - A connection set of causal variables (input/output) may at most contain variables from one inside output connector or one public outside input connector. [i.e., a connection set may at most contain one source of a signal.] - At least one of the following must hold for a connection set containing causal variables generated for a nonpartial model or block:

+(1) the connection set includes variables from an outside public expandable connector, (2) the set contains variables from protected outside connectors, (3) it contains variables from one inside output connector, or (4) from one public outside input connector, or (5) the set is comprised solely of one variable from one inside input connector that is not part of an expandable connector. [i.e., a connection set must - unless the model or block is partial - contain one source of a signal (the last item (5) covers the case where a connector of a component is left unconnected and the source given textually).]

-- A protected outside connector must be part of a connection set containing at least one inside connector or one declared public outside connector (i.e. it may not be an implicitly defined part of an expandable connector).
-[Otherwise it would not be possible to deduce the causality for the expandable connector element.] - A connect statement may not (directly or indirectly) connect two connectors of outer elements. [indirectly is similar to them being part of the same connection set however, connections to outer elements are "moved up" before forming connection sets.
+- Variables from a protected outside connector must be part of a connection set containing at least one inside connector or one declared public outside connector (i.e. it may not be an implicitly defined part of an expandable connector).
+[Otherwise it would not be possible to deduce the causality for the expandable connector element.] - A connect equation may not (directly or indirectly) connect two connectors of outer elements. [indirectly is similar to them being part of the same connection set however, connections to outer elements are "moved up" before forming connection sets.
 Otherwise the connection sets could contain "redundant" information breaking the equation count for locally balanced models and blocks.] - Subscripts in a connector reference shall be parameter expressions or the special operator ":". - If the array sizes do not match, the original variables are filled with one-sized dimensions from the left until the number of dimensions match before the connection set equations are generated. - Constants or parameters in connected components yield the appropriate assert statements; connections are not generated.